Boat Accident Lawyer in Bloomington, Illinois

 - Had a duty of care to avoid colliding with you,

 - Breached that duty of care, and

-- The breach resulted in your injuries and/or property damages
+- The breach resulted in your personal injuries and/or property damage

 Illinois boating laws and regulations clearly place a duty of care on any operator of a waterborne vessel.